Strategy and organisation

 Most major businesses have a - written - business model which usually is strategy and numbers oriented.
 The chapter 'Hidden boundaries of business models' is about "the obscure fuzzy internal factors that form the background to how the business model is constructed".

 When serious problems arise, these rarely come as a flash from clear skies.
 On the contrary, there have probably been many signals for a long time that big problems are under way.
 These signals may have a pattern.
 Seeing patterns is important.
-Read more about the hidden boundaries of business models.
+Read more about the silent boundaries of business models.